-Big Bend, also known as Texas’ Gift To The Nation, is my favorite corner of Texas.
-At a whopping 801,163 acres, Big Bend is one of the most stunning national parks in the country!
+Big Bend is my favorite corner of Texas.
+At a whopping 801,163 acres, Big Bend is one of the most stunning and diverse national parks in the country!

-With so much diverse landscape to explore; you’ve got the entire Chisos Mountain Range, a large chunk of The Chihuahuan Desert and The Rio Grande River winding its way through the park.
+You’ve got the entire Chisos Mountain Range, The Chihuahuan Desert and The Rio Grande River winding it’s way through the park.
 There are endless opportunities for exploration at Big Bend.
 Which is why it makes for an epic adventure elopement location!

 What this blog covers;

 The ultimate guide to your Big Bend Elopement.